-I am a second year PhD student in the Molecular and Developmental Biology Program here at Cincinnati Children’s.
+I am a third year PhD student in the Molecular and Developmental Biology Program here at Cincinnati Children’s.
 Since I am interested in gene regulation and leukemia, Dr. Grimes’ research is a great fit for me.
 I am currently working on characterizing a family of STAT5 inhibitor compounds and the underlying mechanisms of their cytotoxic effects on AML cells.
 Prior to joining the MDB program, I graduated from the University of Louisville in 2011 with an MEng in Biomedical Engineering and spent a year as a Research Assistant at Cincinnati Children’s.

 As a post doc I am focusing on Gfi1 dependent transcriptional regulation and epigenetic mechanisms in normal hematopoiesis and neutropenia.

 Click image for caption.

 From Left to Right: Dr. Kohei Masuda, Michael Woodmansee, David Muench, Dr. Adre Olsson, David Lee, Dr. Lee Grimes, Dr. Sara Meyer.